 Refugees/Displaced peoples: At least 1.5 million

-is fighting for control of the Jammu and Kashmir region, nearly 40% of which is currently under their control.
+Pakistan is fighting for control of the Jammu and Kashmir region, nearly 40% of which is currently under their control.
+Pakistan has a majority Muslim population which has continued to fight for its own land and recognition within Kashmir.
+It has also continued to grow its relationship with the U.S.

-wants to maintain control of the Jammu and Kashmir region.
+India wants to maintain control of the Jammu and Kashmir region.
 They currently administer nearly half of the disputed territory.
+India is made up of a majority Hindu population and a minority Muslim populace.
+Issues of religious differences has continued to cause challenges, conflict and terrorist related violence between the two groups.

 in Jammu and Kashmir are fighting for either independence or secession to Pakistan.
 Many of these groups are supported by Pakistan

-claims and administers a small part of the disputed territory.
+China claims and administers a small part of the disputed territory.
 It claims that this is not part of the Jammu and Kashmir region.
 China has not been a major player in this conflict, but their presence is significant to the balance of power in the region.
+China has also never accepted the boundary agreements which were originally set by the British.

 Timeline of the crisis